1Programm/Scripty/README.md

 <details>
 <summary><b>Unix</b></summary>

-The installation will create a bash script in /usr/local/bin which is a default of the environment PATH variable.\
-Because of that the name of that file there can then be used as a command to execute that file.
+Simply use:
 ```
 sudo curl -s https://raw.githubusercontent.com/1Programm/Scripty/master/install.sh | sudo bash
 ```

+The installation will create a bash script in /usr/local/bin which is a default of the environment PATH variable.\
+Because of that the name of that file there can then be used as a command to execute that file.

 #### Options:
 |Option|Description|